mantidproject/documents/Design/CrashReporting/DesignDocument.md

 The Mantid Launcher should be lightweight and invisible to the user.
 On Windows and Linux Mantid is already launched via a batch and bash script respectively which can be extended upon to fulfil this purpose.

-Preliminary testing on windows shows Mantid obeying the following exit code structure.
+Preliminary testing on Windows shows Mantid obeying the following exit code structure.

 Situation  | Exit Code   |
 |--------|----------------|